 Doodle Dance’s work is shared through a dissemination model.
 This allows each piece of work created for participation to have a wider impact.
-Through reflective practice and evaluation activity, insight and CPD is shared.
-Creative activity designed within projects is shared in smaller pieces within the local community.
-Findings of research and practice within projects and delivery are shared to artists in the FUEL COLLLECTIVE and to members of the Primary Dance Network.
+Reflective practice and evaluation support resources and content of Artist support sessions.

 As well as supporting each other, FUEL commits to Doodle Dance’s dissemination model, meaning that useful and supportive discoveries will be shared with artists from the wider Community Arts field.
 Doodle Dance hopes that FUEL will support artists to feel less isolated, providing support, stimulus and engaging discussions for fuelling imaginations.

 Whether you are a parent/carer, teacher, Nursery Manager or dance artist we would love to hear from you.
 We are always interested to discuss bespoke delivery, CPD, blog contributions, arts/children well being campaign support or project collaborations and commissions.
 Together lets support more children to ‘Make Their Mark!’Get in touch